Tag: auto body shop

 Every vehicle is different and that is why each manufacturer’s certification requirements differ.

 GM requires certified technicians to perform a pre-scan and post-scan to find damage and check that the repairs are correct.
 This requires special equipment to find trouble codes and diagnose problems in the vehicle’s safety and powertrain systems.
-The post-scan allows a technician to check functions such as calibration.
 Along with the scanning requirements, GM allows technicians to only perform repairs for which they have been trained and certified.

 GM is not the only manufacturer to enforce specific regulations for its certifications.
 Honda ProFirst also has the scanning mandate and it has specific requirements for repairing aluminum vehicles.
 Audi routinely audits collision centers with technicians it certifies and found some body shops are not reviewing instructions before repairs.
 Auto makers want to guarantee that their certifications have purpose and value to customers.